ElenaShekhova/Useful-links/README.md

    Includes a cool package allowing to report statistics directly to a manuscript.
 [Click here](https://github.com/easystats/report)

 # **Everything about data visualization**
-## ggplot grammar or how to create plots with the ggpot2 package in R
+## Ggplot grammar or how to create plots with the ggpot2 package in R
 1. General guide with slides.
 [Click here](https://evamaerey.github.io/ggplot2_grammar_guide/about)
 2. Simple guide how to make high-quality figures with ggplot2, including maps.
 [Click here](https://ben-williams.github.io/updated_ggplot_figures.html)
 3. R visualization workshop.
 Lots of useful info about graphics in R. [Click here](https://stulp.gmw.rug.nl/ggplotworkshop/)
 4. A package that allows to add statistics to your ggplots.
 [Click here](https://github.com/IndrajeetPatil/ggstatsplot)

-## things you can do with ggplot
+## Things you can do with ggplot
 1. The R graph gallery.
 Ways how you can visualize your data.
 [Click here](http://www.r-graph-gallery.com/)
 2. Change colors of your plots.
 [Click here](https://www.datanovia.com/en/blog/ggplot-colors-best-tricks-you-will-love/)
 3. Draw your genes with arrows!
 [Click here](https://github.com/wilkox/gggenes)